nhaar/UMP/guide/guide.md

 ## Loader properties and methods to override

 This is a list of every property and method and what they do.
 Abstract ones are mandatory, while virtual ones aren't and have a default value.
-Examples will be listed below!
+Scroll down for examples if you aren't very familiar to C# and this looks a bit confusing!

 * `abstract string CodePath`: The path to your folder containing all your files, relative to your MAIN `.csx` script, which is the one that you tell UTMT to run,